evbots/dex-protocols/README.md

 [3] Bitshares claims that you can trade collateralized SmartCoins on the Bitshares blockchain.
 Bitshares claims to hold the collateral for these SmartCoins.

 [4] https://blog.komodoplatform.com/everything-you-need-to-know-about-atomic-swaps-and-how-komodo-is-advancing-the-technology-cadaec50da7c

+[5] Investors send funds to the "fund manager" and then receive a proportional number of the fund's shares in return.